Constitution of the Roman Republic: Promagistrates

+Censors

-The censor was appointed specifically to conduct the census.
+The two censors were appointed specifically to conduct the census.
+For this purpose they were elected semi-irregularly: during the middle republic this was slightly less than every five years, after Sulla's dictatorship the term became erratic.
 This involved counting the Roman people, assessing their property, and assigning them to their appropriate centuria and tribus.
-They were elected around every four or five years.
 After the passage of lex Ovinia, the censors were also transferred the power from the consuls to control membership in the Senate.
-Along with the main responsibility of dealing with the census, the censors also dealt with property disputes, public contracts, and the management of public lands.
+Along with the main responsibility of dealing with the census, the censors also were responsible for public morality, dealt with property disputes, public contracts, and the management of public lands.
+Such authority was also generally unreviewable except by the censor's colleague; if a colleague died in office, the other censor was required to resign.

+Plebeian tribunes

-The lower magistrates included the tribune of the plebs, who was elected by the plebeian Council, and the aediles and quaestors, elected by the Tribal Assembly.
-The tribune was sacrosanct, i.e. declared inviolable, with summary execution for violators of his sanctity.
+The lower magistrates included the tribune of the plebs, who was elected by the plebeian council, and the aediles and quaestors, elected by the tribal assembly.
+The tribune was sacrosanct, i.e. inviolable, and protected the oaths sworn by plebeians to defend him.
 It was on this basis that the tribune could veto any political act or to protect any individual from an injustice committed by a magistrate, known as intercessio and auxilium, respectively.
-This power was used increasingly to block public business in the later republic, and was only limited in that a tribune could not oppose the will of the people as a whole.
+They also had powers to convene the senate, preside over the concilium plebis in a legislative or electoral capacity, and to address the people in a contio.
+While the tribunician powers emerged from a revolutionary background, they were by the middle republic drawn largely from the same group of aristocrats as those which made up the senate, meaning such powers were little exercised.
+Only during the late republic were such powers reasserted.

+Aediles, quaestors, and the vigintisexviri

 The aediles were in charge of various municipal tasks, e.g. the upkeep of temples, streets, and the water-supply.
 They were also responsible for public games, and some aspects of police work in the city.
 The quaestors were elected administrators, which could be put in charge of the treasury, the granaries, or various administrative postings in Italy, with the consuls, or in the provinces.
-In the late Republic, election to the quaestorship became the basis for a life appointment to the Senate.
+In the late republic, election to the quaestorship became the basis for a life appointment to the Senate.

+Other minor magistrates, by the late republic called the vigintisexviri, had administrative duties relating to six boards: judging free or slave status, policing, coining of money, road maintenance in Rome, road maintenance near Rome, and administration of justice in Capua and Cumae.
+These junior posts were usually held before election to the quaestorship, and this became a requirement after the reforms of Sulla.